Fabio1909/Finance_Project/README.md

 # (Re)Imagining Price Trends: A Replication Study

-This project is a replication of the methodology introduced in the paper *(Re)Imag(in)ing Price Trends* by Kelly et al. The study explores machine learning techniques to detect complex price patterns that traditional finance methods might miss.
+This project is a replication of the methodology introduced in the paper *(Re-)Imag(in)ing Price Trends* by Kelly et al. The study explores machine learning techniques to detect complex price patterns that traditional finance methods might miss.
 Specifically, the methodology uses convolutional neural networks (CNNs) trained on price chart images to predict stock returns and create portfolios.

 ## Overview